top of page

 3. Pinto Mountain

-In November 2019, we summited San Jacinto; click on the hyperlink above to navigate to that blog.
-I wanted to start 2020 hiking season off with a bang, so we hiked Pinto Mountain less than one month after we both got to Palm Desert.
+In November 2019, we reached the summit of San Jacinto; click the hyperlink above to visit that blog.
+I aimed to kick off the 2020 hiking season with excitement, so we tackled Pinto Mountain less than a month after both of us arrived in Palm Desert.

 Pinto Mountain from Pinto Basin Road in Joshua Tree National Park

-I began researching the hike and found descriptions with similar statements such as:
+I started looking into the hike and discovered descriptions that included similar statements like:

 • NOTE: Route finding for Pinto Mountain is extremely difficult and requires real off-trail navigation skills.
 Please use EXTRA caution and research before attempting this hike.
 This is an EXTREMELY strenuous cross country route to Pinto Mountain.
 Route finding skills, map, and compass are necessary to reach the summit.
 There is no official trail and many hikers find themselves making several attempts before reaching the summit.